 Following on from our full review of the Club World experience in the latest British Airways Airbus A380 from London Heathrow to Los Angeles, I wanted to share my Club World menu and food experience.

-Upon boarding, I was offered the choice between a glass of water, orange juice, or Champagne.
-Shortly after take-off, I received a refreshing hot towel.
+Upon boarding the British Airways flight, I was offered the choice between a glass of water, orange juice, or Champagne.
+Shortly after takeoff, I received a refreshing hot towel.
 I was also served a sprite (with ice and lemon) and a small bag containing an assortment of nuts.

 Soon thereafter, lunch was offered, all served on a single tray.
 BA business class food can be a hit and a miss IMHO, and this time the food was really good (probably the best of all flights I took with BA in the past).
 As a starter, I choose the tomato and mozzarella salad with black olives and creamy pesto dressing.
 Quite delicious!
 The starter was accompanied by a fresh seasonal salad served with vinaigrette.
 As a main course, I had the seared fillet of British beef with smoked potato fondant, broccoli, carrots, and a Tellicherry black pepper sauce.
 It tasted terrific.
 My dessert was an excellent chocolate brownie with burnt honeycomb mascarpone.